Engee documentation

 Specify the values that are in the block memory at the beginning of the simulation.
 The size of this parameter determines whether the initial values at the block output are fixed or time-varying.
 The block treats each of input columns as a frame containing consecutive samples from an independent channel.

-For an input matrix to you can set the parameter as follows:
+For an input matrix to you can set the parameters as follows:

 • Scalar value to specify fixed initial conditions.
 The unit will fill each count of each channel in its internal memory with the specified value.

 • Time-varying initial conditions, which depend on the interpolation method.
-To specify different time-varying initial conditions for each channel, set this parameter as follows:
+To set different time-varying initial conditions for each channel, set this parameter as follows:

-• Set the Initial conditions parameter to an array of size to to , where is the value of the Maximum delay (Dmax) in samples parameter.
+• Set the parameters Initial conditions to an array of size by by , where is the value of the parameter Maximum delay (Dmax) in samples.

 Example 1